 Problem gamblers and gambling addicts are usually on the defensive.
 They refuse to accept that they have a problem.
-But the journey to recovery begins only when they realize and accept that they have developed certain problematic gambling behaviour patterns that are interfering with their life.
+However, the journey to recovery begins only when they realize and accept that they have developed specific problematic gambling behavior patterns that are interfering with their life.

 Usually, friends and family members are the first to notice signs of problem gambling.
 When they raise the subject, the problem gambler vehemently denies it and claims that he/she is in complete control over his/her gambling activities.